Mike Wright (quarterback)

 Michael Wright Jr. (born September 28, 2001) is an American college football quarterback for the East Carolina Pirates.
 Wright previously played for the Vanderbilt Commodores, Mississippi State Bulldogs, and Northwestern Wildcats.

-High school career
+Early life

 Wright attended Woodward Academy in College Park, Georgia.
-As a senior, Wright recorded 2,653 passing yards, 716 rushing yards, and fifty total touchdowns.
-As a result, he was named region 4-AAAA player of the year.
-A three-star recruit, Wright originally committed to UCF before flipping his commitment to play college football at Vanderbilt University.
+As a senior, Wright recorded 2,653 passing yards, 716 rushing yards, and 50 total touchdowns, and was named region 4-AAAA player of the year.
+A three-star recruit, he originally committed to UCF before flipping his commitment to play college football at Vanderbilt University.

 College career

 Vanderbilt

 Wright played sparingly as a freshman in 2020, before being named Vanderbilt's backup, behind Ken Seals, entering the 2021 season.
 After an injury to Seals, Wright made his first career start against South Carolina, throwing for 206 yards and a touchdown in a 21–20 defeat.
 He finished the season passing for 1,042 yards, eight touchdowns, and six interceptions, while also rushing for 373 yards and a touchdown.
 Entering the 2022 season, Wright was named the week one starter.
 In the first game of the season against Hawaii, he contributed four total touchdowns, while passing for 146 yards and adding another 163 yards rushing, in a 63–10 victory.
 The following week against Elon, Wright set a school record for total touchdowns in a game with six total, four passing and two rushing.
 However, after a poor showing by Wright against Wake Forest, he would be benched in favor of freshman AJ Swann.
 Against Kentucky, he threw for 184 yards and a touchdown while also rushing for 126 yards and a touchdown, leading Vanderbilt to a 24–21 win and being named SEC Offensive Player of the Week.
 Wright continued to split time with Swann throughout the season, before announcing at the seasons end that he would enter the transfer portal.